-The CFO relies on the Finance Directors of each Business Unit and their finance teams to follow these principles and to make sure the Group’s tax affairs are aligned with wider corporate governance and risk management processes.
+The CFO relies on both the Head of Tax and the Finance Directors of each Business Unit and their finance teams to follow these principles and to make sure the Group’s tax affairs are aligned with wider corporate governance and risk management processes.
 Tax processes are regularly reviewed and refined, and Gamma carries out annual SAO reporting to HMRC.

 Gamma’s attitude to tax planning is: